 Windy Boyd, Ph.D.

-Boyd received B.S. and M.S. degrees in horticulture science from Kansas State University in Manhattan, Kansas and a Ph.D. in environmental toxicology from the University of Georgia in Athens, Georgia.
-Before joining NIEHS in 2006, she worked as a postdoctoral research fellow in the laboratory of Jonathan Freedman, Ph.D. at Duke University's Integrated Toxicology Program.
+Boyd received B.S. and M.S. degrees in horticulture science from Kansas State University in Manhattan, Kansas and a Ph.D. in environmental toxicology from the University of Georgia in Athens, Georgia in 2002.
+Before joining NIEHS in 2006, she worked as a post-doctoral research fellow in the Integrated Toxicology Program at Duke University.
+In 2013, she earned an MPH in Nutrition from the University of North Carolina at Chapel Hill and became a board certified Registered Dietitian Nutritionist (RDN) in early 2014.